iriselia/Alice/README.md

 to add support to CMake to bring convenience to those who are unable to build on specific platforms with the original source.

-This project is *not* developed by piaoasd123.
+This project is *not* developed by piaoasd123; it is original developed by:
-Original by:

     Matheus Silva Vilela (matheusv@dcc.ufmg.br)
     Thiago Silva Vilela (thiagov@dcc.ufmg.br)